 Rebecca Healey and ABC air allegations of racism

-At a later time, it came to the attention of the crowd at the anniversary that Mr Tony Abbott, the then Leader of the Opposition, had said that he thought that the Tent Embassy should be removed.
-A group then angrily splintered from the crowd to find the nearby restaurant at which the then Prime Minister, Ms Julia Gillard, and Mr Tony Abbott were attending.
+At a later time, it came to the attention of the crowd at the anniversary that Mr Tony Abbott, then Leader of the Opposition, had said that he thought that the Tent Embassy should be removed.
+A group then angrily splintered from the crowd to find the nearby restaurant at which the Prime Minister, Ms Julia Gillard, and Mr Tony Abbott were attending.
 The resulting incident received a large amount of news coverage across Australia.

 In the aftermath, former young Territorian of the Year Rebecca Healey approached an ABC News journalist.
 She claimed in a broadcast interview that she had heard RK actively stir up the protestors.
-Notably, this involved a claim that RK had demeaned the central Northern Territory community by referring to them as racists.
+Notably, this involved a claim that RK demeaned the central Northern Territory community by referring to them as racists.